Messy play is often a turn off to doing activities with your kids. These 10 ideas to keep it clean will encourage more messy play activities!

 Use Washable Art Supplies

-My favorite line of washable art supplies is Colorations.
+My favorite line of washable art supplies is Crayola.
 We use it exclusively and have never had a problem with stains.

 Cover Them Up for Messy Play

-If you are a parent who just doesn’t want to deal with the mess on any level there are other options.
-I consider my self a lover of messy play and there are still plenty of days when I don’t want to bother with the mess.
+If you are a parent who just doesn’t want to deal with the mess on any level there are other messy play ideas for you.
+I consider myself a lover of messy play and there are still plenty of days when I don’t want to bother with the mess.

 Sensory Bags are a great way to allow children to explore messy materials with NO MESS!
 They are inexpensive and very easy to make too!
 We have made a variety and used them in so many ways!